London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 5 Star Rating We stopped by for a few drinks.
 Beautiful place.
 Well maintained.
 I have not been here for years.
 Loved the quirkiness of this old coaching inn, the wooden beams, the galley restaurant upstairs.
 Narrow staircase.
 Good beers.
 We will be back for dinner next time.

-Doris Chan - a month ago
+Doris Chan - 2 months ago

 Show More